Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Appendix

 Writers often struggle to integrate scattered highlights and annotations on the Canvas into coherent storylines, leaving ideas fragmented across cards (DG4). \system{} addresses this by transforming the dispersed fragments into reusable narrative building blocks, aligning them structurally across characters, objects, and scenes.
-This process is centered in the cluster panel (Figure \ref{fig:cluster}), which turns fragmented inputs into organized knowledge assets.
+This process is centered in the Cluster panel (Figure~\ref{fig:Cluster}), which turns fragmented inputs into organized knowledge assets.

-On the canvas, writers can highlight textual segments, edit stories directly, and add inline comments noting potential uses in later drafting.
+On the Canvas, writers can highlight textual segments, edit stories directly, and add inline comments noting potential uses in later drafting.
 Story objects, such as characters, settings, or scenes, are represented as editable keywords that can be highlighted by themselves.
-The system automatically binds each highlighted object to its associated text, consolidating references across multiple cards.
+The system automatically links each highlighted object to its associated text, consolidating references across multiple cards.

-The cluster panel then aggregates all highlighted objects into an organized overview of evolving narrative elements.
-This eliminates the need to manually scan scattered cards and provides writers with a dynamically updated, object-centered workspace.
-Selecting an object reveals its complete associated materials, such as linked images, highlighted text segments, and comments, which creates a multimodal, context-rich reference for downstream writing.
+The Cluster panel then aggregates all highlighted objects into an organized overview of evolving narrative elements.
+This eliminates the need for manual scanning of scattered cards and provides writers with a dynamically updated, object-centered workspace.
+Selecting an object reveals its complete set of associated materials, including linked images, highlighted text segments, and comments, which creates a multimodal, context-rich reference for downstream writing.
 Beyond simple aggregation, the panel supports higher-level knowledge construction through its summary feature.
 When this feature is invoked, the system generates structured summaries of settings, descriptions, and plot elements derived from highlights and comments.
 These summaries distill fragmented annotations into narrative building blocks~\cite{burroway2022writing}, enabling writers to iteratively scaffold coherent storylines from previously disjointed ideas.